 - To prove permanent and total disability, IRS asks for a letter from the child's doctor, other healthcare provider or any social service program or government agency verifying the child is permanently and totally disabled.
 If your client doesn't have this document, ask your client if they can get this letter if IRS asks.

-- See our EITC Schedule C and Record Reconstruction Training for interview tips for self-employment income and for help on reconstructing business records
+- See our EITC Schedule C and Record Reconstruction Training for interview tips for self-employment income and for help on reconstructing business records.

 - Don't assume the child is not married: regardless of age, always ask.
 Are any of your children married?
-I don't think so, but I have to ask if your child is married or not.

 - Don't let your client tell you his or filing status: ask the right questions.
 Are you married?
 When did you separate?
 Was it a legal separation or divorce?
 When did your spouse move out?
 See our tips for handling the common error, married taxpayers who incorrectly file as single or head of household for more tips